LaurentLoi/Tool-Box/README.md

 - _messageBody$ `Body of your modal`
 - _purpose$ `Purpose of your modal, to know which message type to display`

-Basically configured with 4 message's types :
+Module comes with 4 messages types :
 #### With action:
 - CONFIRMATION message